Bolognese: What's Good About 'Em, What's Bad About 'Em

 Keep in mind that the inheritance of temperament is less predictable than the inheritance of physical traits such as size or shedding.
 Temperament and behavior are also shaped by raising and training.

 - You can avoid some negative traits by choosing an ADULT dog from an animal shelter or rescue group.
-With an adult dog, you can easily see what you're getting, and plenty of adult dogs have already proven themselves not to have negative characteristics.
-Unfortunately this is better advice for other breeds, since Bolognese are so rare that you're unlikely to find one for adoption.
+With an adult dog, you can easily see what you're getting, and plenty of adult Bolognese have already proven themselves not to have negative characteristics.

 More traits and characteristics of the Bolognese